-However, it’s important to recognize that the specific responsibilities that an individual will perform will depend on the industry they operate within and the particular career path they have chosen.
+Here’s an in-depth look at the top careers in the field and their average salaries.
+However, it’s important to recognize that the specific responsibilities that an individual will perform in the rehabilitation field will depend on the industry they operate within and the particular career path they have chosen.

 Below, we look at some of the different careers that a degree in human movement and rehabilitation science can prepare you for, regardless of the specific job title you may pursue.

 Interested in a Career in Human Movement Science?

 Download our free guide to learn the skills you need to advance in the industry.

 Most Popular Career Paths in Human Movement and Rehabilitation Science